 Newly married*: This is your chance to add your new spouse to your plan.
 Even if you both already have coverage, you may want to explore your options as newlyweds.
 Together, you may qualify for financial assistance (based on income) if you apply for a plan on NY State of Health™: The Official Health Plan Marketplace.

-New parent: When you welcome a child into your family, you have the opportunity to add the child to your health plan or choose a new plan for you and your family during a special enrollment period.
-Based on your income and family size, your family may also become eligible for financial assistance in a Marketplace plan.
+New parent: When you welcome a child into your family by birth or adoption, you have the opportunity to add the child to your health plan.
+Based on your income and family size, your family may also be eligible for financial assistance in a Marketplace plan.

-Job change: If you lost your job-based coverage for any reason (including quitting your job or changing to a part-time position), you may be eligible to enroll during a special enrollment period.
+Job change: If you lost your job-based coverage for any reason (including quitting your job or changing to a part-time position), you may qualify for a special enrollment period.

 Your 26th birthday: When you turn 26 or “age” off a parent’s plan (meaning you are no longer eligible for coverage as a dependent), you can enroll in your own plan so you don’t have a gap in coverage.

 Income change: If you are enrolled in a Marketplace plan, a change in income or household status that affects eligibility for premium tax credits or cost-sharing reductions may allow you to make changes to your health plan.

 Other Circumstances: Loss of coverage due to a divorce, COBRA expiration, loss of eligibility for Medicaid or Child Health Plus or other, more complex circumstances.
 Note: Voluntarily ending coverage or losing coverage that doesn’t qualify as minimum essential coverage DOES NOT qualify you for a special enrollment period.
 If you lose coverage because your premiums are not paid on a timely basis, you will need to wait until the next open enrollment period.